-The Health Resources and Services Administration (HRSA), Office of Global Health (OGH) is accepting applications for fiscal year (FY) 2021 to administer the Quality Improvement Solutions for Sustained Epidemic Control Project (QISSEC).
-The purpose of this project is to facilitate improvements in quality across the HIV care continuum at the site level (defined as the location where persons diagnosed with HIV receive care and treatment) and within the community.
-The project attempts to improve the effectiveness, efficiency, patient-centeredness, safety, accessibility, and equity of the HIV services in low to middle-income countries (LMIC) as identified by the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) program.
-FY21 PEPFAR priorities recognize quality health services as essential in order to ensure that optimal health outcomes are met on a daily and routine basis.
-Therefore, all PEPFAR country programs must incorporate explicit quality management (QM) practices, including both quality assurance (QA) and quality improvement (QI) activities into service delivery and partner management.
-Focused on building the capacity of countries to sustain and spread QI methodologies, improve documentation of efforts and continuously enhance staff knowledge, QISSEC strives to impact the delivery of quality HIV services, improve health outcomes and support HIV/AIDS epidemic control.
+The Health Resources and Services Administration (HRSA), HIV/AIDS Bureau (HAB) is accepting applications for fiscal year (FY) 2020 to administer the Quality Improvement Solutions for Sustained Epidemic Control Project (QISSEC).
+The purpose of this program is to facilitate improvements in quality across the HIV care continuum at the facility level (defined as the location where persons diagnosed with HIV receive care and treatment).
+The program will support the dissemination and spread of improvements to other facilities and partners in low to middle-income countries (LMIC) as identified by the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) program.
 This Notice of Funding Opportunity (NOFO) will fund two cooperative agreements in support of the PEPFAR focus on the management of evidence-informed interventions for scale-up and spread.
-The successful applicants will facilitate solutions for long-term change management approaches and sustainability of QA and QI activity.
+The successful applicants will facilitate solutions for long-term change management approaches and sustainability of quality improvement (QI) activity.

-Funding Opportunity Title: Quality Improvement Solutions for

-Sustained Epidemic Control Project

-Funding Opportunity Number: HRSA-21-096

-Due Date for Applications: May 7, 2021

-Anticipated Total Annual Available Up to \$20,000,000 funding ceiling

-FY 2021 Funding:

-Estimated Number and Type of Award(s): 2 cooperative agreements

-Estimated Award Amount: Up to \$20,000,000 per year subject to the

-availability of appropriated funds

-Cost Sharing/Match Required: No

-Period of Performance: September 30, 2021 through September

-29, 2026 (5 years)

-Eligible Applicants:

-Domestic or foreign public or non-profit private entities, including schools of medicine, nursing, public health, management and public administration, and academic health centers, community-based organizations, faith-based organizations, and consortia consisting of such organizations, are eligible to apply.

-See Section III.1 of this notice of funding
+Funding Opportunity Title: Quality Improvement Solutions for Sustained Epidemic Control Project Funding Opportunity Number: HRSA-20-083 Due Date for Applications: March 27, 2020 Anticipated Total Annual Available FY 2020 Funding: \$20,000,000 Estimated Number and Type of Award(s): Up to 2 cooperative agreements Estimated Award Amount: Up to \$20,000,000 per year subject to the availability of appropriated funds Cost Sharing/Match Required: No Period of Performance: September 30, 2020 through September 29, 2025 (5 years) Eligible Applicants: Domestic or Foreign public or non-profit private entities, including schools of medicine, nursing, public health, management and public administration, and academic health centers, community-based organizations, faith-based organizations, and consortia consisting of such organizations, are eligible to apply.
+See Section III.1 of this notice of funding opportunity (NOFO) for complete eligibility information.